WSBN

 ESPN Radio affiliate in Washington, D.C.

-WSBN (630 kHz) is a commercial AM sports radio station licensed to Washington, D.C., and serving the Washington metro area.
-It operates with 10,000 watts in the daytime and 2,700 watts at night using a directional antenna around the clock.
+WSBN (630 kHz) is a commercial AM sports radio station licensed to Washington, D.C., and serving the Washington metropolitan area.
+It operates with 15,000 watts in the daytime and 2,700 watts at night using a directional antenna around the clock.
 WSBN's studios are on Jenifer Street in Northwest Washington.
 The transmitter is located off Black Rock Road in Germantown, Maryland.

 WSBN is owned and operated by Cumulus Media and is affiliated with ESPN Radio.
 It is one of the oldest radio stations in the Washington media market, continuously on the air from 1925.
-For most of its history, the station operated as WMAL; on July 1, 2019, its talk programming was moved exclusively to co-owned WMAL-FM at 105.9 MHz, which had simulcast with 630 am since 2011.
+For most of its history, the station operated as WMAL; on July 1, 2019, its talk programming was moved exclusively to co-owned WMAL-FM at 105.9 MHz, which had simulcast with 630 AM since 2011.

 Programming

 WSBN has two local hosts on weekdays, Andy Pollin in late mornings and Bram Weinstein in afternoon drive time.
 The rest of the schedule is largely made up of programs from ESPN Radio.

 As of 2022, WSBN broadcasts the games of the Baltimore Ravens and Virginia Cavaliers football and men's basketball.
 It announced on March 24, 2021, that it joined the Baltimore Orioles Radio Network as an affiliate station beginning with the upcoming season.